liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-the-alloyui-select-and-option-tags.markdown

-# Using the AlloyUI Select and Option Tags
+# Using the AlloyUI aui:select and aui:option Tags

-Select fields(sometimes referred to as a drop-down menu or list) are very handy tools that provide your users wih several options to choose from.
+Select fields, also known as drop-down menus or lists, are very handy tools that provide your users wih several options to choose from.
 Unlike radio buttons, which display options in a static list, select fields display all of their available options in a collapsible menu.
+AlloyUI provides the `aui:select` and `aui:option` tags for creating select fields.

-AlloyUI provides a couple tags to create the select field UI: the `aui:select` and `aui:option` tags.
+This tutorial covers how to add and use the `aui:select` and `aui:option` tags.

-This tutorial covers how to add and use the AUI Select and Option tags.
-It is broken into two sections.
-The first section covers how to setup the Select tag and configure options for it.
-The second half covers a couple methods that you can use to retrieve the values of the options selected.
+The first section covers how to implement select fields in your UI with the `aui:select` and `aui:option` tags.
+The second section shows you how to retrieve the values of the options selected in the UI.
+After all, select fields aren't very useful if your application can't tell what is selected!

-Go ahead and get started with the configuration next.

-## Setting Up the AlloyUI Select and Option Tags
+## Setting Up the AlloyUI aui:select and aui:option Tags

-The example below shows how to add and use the `aui:select` and `aui:option` tags in the `view.jsp` of a portlet:
+The example in this tutorial shows you how to implement select fields by using the `aui:select` and `aui:option` tags in the `view.jsp` of a portlet.
+The following steps are used:

 - **Step 1:** Reference the aui Taglib.
-- **Step 2:** Configure the Select Tag in the View JSP.
+- **Step 2:** Add the aui:select Tag in the View JSP.
-- **Step 3:** Configure the Option Tags for your Select Field.
+- **Step 3:** Configure the aui:option Tags for your Select Field.

-Go through each of these steps to get your select field up and running.

 ### Step 1: Reference the aui Taglib